kris-adriaenssens/kris-adriaenssens.github.io/README.md

 ![Google Data Studio](/GoogleDataStudio.png "Google Data Studio")
 ## Website Troubleshooting
 [Google Tag assistant](https://get.google.com/tagassistant/) was used to check the tags fired by the webpage.

+## Website Deployment
+The action workflow deploy.yaml is used to automaticly deploy the index.html file to the production website after each commit to the master branch.